 - orthotics or more advanced devices if PTTD or Charcot foot are diagnosed to control the arch and prevent it from further collapse.
 For mild flatfoot over-the-counter arch supports may be sufficient, but most patients with more severe flatfoot will need correction of their foot mechanics with custom orthotics.

-- Cortisone injections, MLS laser or PRP (Platelet-Rich Plasma) if patient is experiencing pain from plantar fasciitis or Achilles tendonitis
+- Cortisone injections, MLS laser if patient is experiencing pain from plantar fasciitis or Achilles tendonitis

 - Physical therapy